symbrosia-co/Symbrosia-Controller/MBMon/README.md

 The program reads a configuration file and simply runs, reading from the specified Modbus devices and registers and logging the data to the specified CSV file.

 Each device is shown in a section with the device name and IP address displayed.
-Beneath a header each dataum is diaplayed in table format.
-The background color to the header indicated connection status to the device, green or red.
-Occasional red may be displayed if network connectivity is poor or temporarily interrupted, and the data request will be re-attempted.
+Beneath a header each datum is displayed in table format.
+The background color to the header indicates connection status to the device, green or red.
+Occasional red may be displayed if network connectivity is poor or temporarily interrupted, the data request will be re-attempted.
 A prolonged connection error will result in the data values being dashed out indicating stale and invalid data.

 ## Installation
 MBMon is installed by simply copying the MBMon directory to your desired location on a local hard drive.